-- (10) One credit--The standard award credit given for a course that lasts a full academic year, and which is based on the Carnegie Unit.
+- (7) High school diploma--A credential awarded by an entity, based on completion of all state graduation requirements as outlined in Texas Education Code, §28.025 and §39.023 and 19 TAC Chapter 74 (relating to Curriculum Requirements) and Chapter 101 (relating to Assessment). - (8) Industry-recognized credential--A state-approved credential verifying an individual's qualifications and competence and is issued by a third party with the relevant authority to issue such credentials (US Department of Labor, 2010).
+Industry-recognized credentials offered by qualified providers must align with the Agency's mission to target high-growth, high-demand, and emerging occupations that are crucial to the state and local workforce economies, and must reflect the target occupations for the workforce areas in which services will be provided.
+Qualified providers may also reference the list of industry-based certifications for public school accountability published by the Texas Education Agency. - (9) Learning Plan Development--The process by which an individualized learning plan is developed after student intake; it is maintained through coaching and mentoring. - (10) One credit--The standard award credit given for a course that lasts a full academic year, and which is based on the Carnegie Unit.
 When determining credits, qualified providers should consider instructional time plus the amount of time that the student would take to complete the coursework in a high school semester or academic year.
-In traditional education models, a student typically attends a class for 55 to 60 minutes a day for four or five days a week, in addition to studying independently. - (11) Program--Refers to the Workforce Diploma Pilot Program, set forth in Texas Labor Code, Chapter 317. - (12) Qualified provider--A provider that may participate in the Program and receive reimbursement and that: - (A) is a public, nonprofit, or private entity that is: - (i) authorized under the Texas Education Code or other state law to grant a high school diploma; or - (ii) accredited by a regional accrediting body, as established by the US Secretary of Education, pursuant to 20 USCS §1099b, Recognition of Accrediting Agency or Association and working in partnership with an entity described by clause (i) of this subparagraph; - (B) has at least two years of experience providing dropout reengagement services to adult students, including recruitment, learning plan development, and proactive coaching and mentoring, leading to the obtainment of a high school diploma; - (C) is equipped to: - (i) provide: - (I) academic skill intake assessment and transcript evaluations; - (II) remediation coursework in literacy and numeracy; - (III) a research-validated academic resiliency assessment and intervention; - (IV) employability skills development aligned to employer needs; - (V) career pathways coursework; - (VI) preparation for the attainment of industry-recognized credentials; and
+In traditional education models, a student typically attends a class for 55 to 60 minutes a day for four or five days a week, in addition to studying independently. - (11) Program--Refers to the Workforce Diploma Pilot Program, set forth in Texas Labor Code, Chapter 317. - (12) Qualified provider--A provider that may participate in the Program and receive reimbursement and that: - (A) is a public, nonprofit, or private entity that is: - (i) authorized under the Texas Education Code or other state law to grant a high school diploma; or - (ii) accredited by a regional accrediting body, as established by the US Secretary of Education, pursuant to 20 USCS §1099b, Recognition of Accrediting Agency or Association and working in partnership with an entity described by clause (i) of this subparagraph; - (B) has at least two years of experience providing dropout reengagement services to adult students, including recruitment, learning plan

+1 2 development, and proactive coaching and mentoring, leading to the obtainment of a high school diploma;

+3

+4 (C) is equipped to:

+5

+6 (i) provide:

+7

+8 (I) academic skill intake assessment and transcript evaluations;

+9

+10 (II) remediation coursework in literacy and numeracy;

+11

+12 (III) a research-validated academic resiliency assessment and

+13 intervention;

+14

+15 (IV) employability skills development aligned to employer needs;

+16

+17 (V) career pathways coursework;

+18

+19 (VI) preparation for the attainment of industry-recognized

+20 credentials; and

+21

-(VII) career placement services; and
+22 (VII) career placement services; and

-- (ii) develop a learning plan that integrates academic requirements and career goals; and - (D) offers a course catalog that includes all courses necessary to meet high school graduation requirements in Texas, as authorized under 19 TAC Chapter 74, Subchapter B (relating to Graduation Requirements). - (13) Regional accrediting body--Must meet the criteria established by the US Secretary of Education pursuant to 20 USCS §1099b, Recognition of Accrediting Agency or Association, and appear on the US Secretary of Education's list of federally recognized accrediting agencies in the Federal Register, as stated in 34 CFR §602.2.
-A copy of the list may be obtained from the US Department of Education.
+23 ···

+24 (ii) develop a learning plan that integrates academic requirements and

+25 career goals; and

+26 (D) 00

+27 (D) rs a course catalog that includes all courses necessary to meet high

+28 ol graduation requirements in Texas, as authorized under 19 TAC

+29 Chap oter 74, Subchapter B (relating to Graduation Requirements).

+30 (10) ъ.
+1

+31 (13) accrediting bodyMust meet the criteria established by the US

+32 of Education pursuant to 20 USCS §1099b, Recognition of

+33 ag Agency or Association, and appear on the US Secretary of

+34 's list of federally recognized accrediting agencies in the Federal

+35 gister, as stated in 34 CFR §602.2.
+A copy of the list may be obtained from

+36 the US Department of Education.